All Articles

 California employers make regular income tax withholding payments for their employees.
 These amounts are reported every weekday, providing a real-time indication of the direction and magnitude of aggregate change in the employers’ payroll.
 Most withholding payments are for employees’ wages and salaries, but withholding is also due on bonuses and stock options received by employees.

 Broad Trend: PIT Withholding Has Regained Ground Since Late 2022.
 Total personal income tax withholding declined sharply during the second half of 2022 and early 2023, as shown in the figure below.
-Due in part to stock price increases at California's biggest technology companies (as we discussed in this post), withholding regained some ground beginning in mid-2023.
+Due in part to stock price increases at California's biggest technology companies (as we discussed in this post), withholding regained some ground beginning in mid-2023 and has been on solid footing since then.

 Article Tags